merylturner/lab-02-jquery-and-dom/README.md

 Lab 02: jQuery and the DOM
 =======

+Welcome to your first lab assignment for Code 301!!
+These Kilovolt Blog labs will be done in pairs.
+You'll be forking, cloning, and making lots of pull requests for this class.
+Review the [Git flow](https://github.com/cfpdx-301d-spring-2017/lectures/blob/master/GIT_FLOW.md) as often as you need to!

+*Please take the time to read carefully through each of the READMEs for lab assignments as they have detailed information regarding your assignment, such as: how to get started, resources, goals, grading rubrics, and how to submit your work.*

 ## Submission Instructions
 When you are finished with lab, follow these steps to submit your work.
 Create one Pull Request (aka: "PR") from your Forked repo to the CF repo with your changes, and you'll each submit that same PR link in Canvas.